 Benefits of Becoming a Clinical Site

-- reduced costs associated with staff recruitment
+reduced costs associated with staff recruitment

-- reduced costs associated with prospective employee interviews
+reduced costs associated with prospective employee interviews

-increased patient satisfaction- students can assist technologists by preparing the next scheduled patient for their test thus reducing patient waiting time.
+increased patient satisfaction- students can assist technologists by preparing the next scheduled patient for their test thus reducing patient waiting time

-Becoming a Clinical Site: Frequently Asked Questions
+Becoming a Clinical Site: FAQs

-This requires an increase in the number of clinical affiliate sites.
-Neurodiagnostic educational programs need the guidance, expertise, and involvement of the healthcare community in addressing the tremendous need for clinical sites.
+There is a severe shortage of NDTs throughout the United States due to lack of available clinical sites.
+NDT educational programs need the guidance, expertise, and involvement of the entire healthcare community in addressing the tremendous need for clinical sites.